-In each case, we observe that at these sites we only have temperature data up to a pressure level of 1500 dbar.
-Beyond this depth, the model extrapolates the sample path by leveraging information from surrounding spatial locations.
-Notably, due to the scarcity of observations at deeper levels (i.e., pressure levels 1500 dbar to 3000 dbar), the prediction intervals widen accordingly, thus reflecting the increased uncertainty in those regions.
+At these sites we only have temperature data up to a pressure level of 1500 dbar; beyond this depth, the model extrapolates by leveraging information from surrounding spatial locations.
+Due to the sparsity of observations at deeper levels, the prediction intervals widen accordingly.
 All test data, except the shallow ones of the first test depth profile, are well-within the 95\% prediction intervals.
-The inaccurate predictions at the lower pressures of the first test profile are due to the depth profiles in close proximity to the test location all having substantially warmer shallow-water temperatures; see Figure \ref{fig:excluded_loc_plot} in Appendix \ref{sec:appendix_B}, where we plot the test data together with the observations from the nearest five depth profiles.
+The inaccurate predictions at the lower pressures of the first test profile are due to the depth profiles in close proximity to the test location all having substantially warmer shallow-water temperatures; see Figure \ref{fig:excluded_loc_plot} in Appendix \ref{sec:appendix_C}, where we plot the test data together with the observations from the nearest five depth profiles.
 Finally, Figure~\ref{fig:sing_pres_argo} shows spatial predictions at three pressure levels across the study region.
 These predictions clearly show the heterogeneity in ocean temperature by depth, and the need for a model that can capture the spatially-varying anisotropy and the inherent complexity of this physical process.
 Code for reproducing the results in Sections \ref{sec:2_dim} and \ref{sec:real_data} is available from \url{https://github.com/pratiknag/Spatial_NormalizingFlows_Code.git}.